pyx-project/pyx/manual/metapost.rst

    points.

-   At points (knots), you can either specify a given tangent direction (angle in degrees) or a certain *curlyness* (relative to the curvature at the other end of a curve), or nothing.
+   At points (knots), you can either specify a given tangent direction (angle in degrees) or a certain *curliness* (relative to the curvature at the other end of a curve), or nothing.
 In the latter case, both the tangent and the *mock* curvature (an approximation to the real curvature, introduced by J. D.
    Hobby in MetaPost) will be continuous.